jundalisay/spblist/content/en/social/cycles/greece.md

  <!-- with the risk spread over so many people.  -->

-This is why both private and public debt ballooned and collapsed nearly at the same years from 2007, as seen in the fall of Lehman, to 2010, as seen with the fall of Greece.
+This is why both private and public debt ballooned and collapsed nearly at the same years:
+- from 2007, as seen in the fall of Lehman
+- to 2010, as seen with the fall of Greece

-This evils of debt was very well known in the 18th century, especially to Adam Smith who blamed the finance industry for it:
+The evils of debt were very well known in the 18th century, especially to Adam Smith who blamed the finance industry for it:

 {{< q a="Adam-Smith" c="The Wealth of Nations Simplified, Book 5" >}}